dannykennedy/graphsby/_items/post-schul-dream-dancing.md

 ## Dream Telling

 The process begins by selecting a partner with whom one will take turns.
 The first partner verbally shares her dream material, while her partner witnesses her dream telling.
 Witnessing involves active listening, without interrupting the dream teller with verbal responses or non-verbal signals of approval or disapproval.
-This enables the person telling her dream to get into a flowof-consciousness description of her dream.
+This enables the person telling her dream to get into a flow-of-consciousness description of her dream.

 ## Dream Dancing